These are instructions on how to set up ADB and Fast Boot Drivers (Android Debug Bridge) on Windows Computer using the Android SDK Software.

 - Download and install Java Development Kit (JDK) on your Computer.
-If in case Java Development Kit is already installed on the Computer, then SKIP this step.
+If Java Development Kit is already installed on the Computer, then SKIP this step.

 - Download and install Android SDK tools on the Windows Computer.
 Once the installation is completed successfully, Select Start SDK Manager and press on the finish button.

 - In SDK Manager, Select Android SDK Platform-tools and Google USB Driver.

 - After selecting both Options, Press on the Install 2 Packages button.